dendroica/mriptools/README.md

 # R package: mriptools
 This is a draft library for MRIP data exploration, including outlier analysis.
+The data and variables used are here: https://www.st.nmfs.noaa.gov/st1/recreational/MRIP_Estimate_Data/

 ## Requirements
 The following software/R libraries are required to install the package...